Heatblur-Simulations/f-4e-manual/src/general.rst

 Norm is the standard in-flight position, locking the Flaps and automatically programming the Slat deployment as a function of AoA.

 Out deploys the Slats to their fully deployed position.
-Should landing gear be deployed, both the Slats and Flaps will deploy.
+Should the landing gear be deployed, both the Slats and Flaps will deploy.

 Out and Down fully deploys both the Slats and the Flaps.
 Should the landing gear not be down, the Wheels Light on the Telelight Panel will illuminate and flash.